BBO-repo/cpp-opencv-cmake-superbuild/README.md

 > ...</br>
 > make -j12

-P.P.S: You may want to udpate OPENCV_LIBS with your additionnal required linked libs and as opencv build as dynamic library.
+P.P.S: You may want to update OPENCV_LIBS with your additionnal required linked libs and as opencv build as dynamic library.
 Also make sure the LD_LIBRARY_PATH is updated while running your exectable in the bin/ folder.